Marshall, Michigan: Industrial development

 In February 2023, Governor Gretchen Whitmer and Ford Motor Company announced the Marshall Megasite would become the site of Ford BlueOval Battery Park.
 The zoning changes on the property to allow for heavy industry were not made until May 1, 2023 by the Marshall City Council.
 Residents filed a petition for referendum on the zoning and their petition was rejected by the Marshall City Clerk and the Marshall City Council Members.
-A lawsuit was filed against the City by the ballot committee named "Committee for Marshall-Not the Megasite" The lawsuit was dismissed by the Circuit Court in early January 2024.
-The Committee for Marshall-Not the Megasite have filed an appeal.
+In June 2023, a lawsuit was filed against the City by the ballot committee named "Committee for Marshall-Not the Megasite" The lawsuit was dismissed by the Circuit Court in early January 2024.
+The Committee for Marshall-Not the Megasite filed an appeal in March 2024.
 This committee was countersued by a committee with ties to Governor Whitmer's campaign committee.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.40 sqmi, of which 6.28 sqmi is land and 0.12 sqmi is water.